Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Florida

-UF requires all UAS operations on campus to be approved by the Office of Research and Environmental Health & Safety division.
-The university operates a drone research program and maintains drone approval processes through EHS.
+UF requires all UAS operations on campus to be approved by Office of Research and Environmental Health & Safety.
+University operates drone research program with designated testing areas.

-Restrictions: Pre-approval required for all campus flights.
-Ben Hill Griffin Stadium TFR applies during game days.
+Restrictions: Pre-approval required for all flights.
+Ben Hill Griffin Stadium TFR during Gators football games.

 Florida State University

-FSU restricts drone operations on campus to approved research and university-authorized activities.
-Doak Campbell Stadium falls under TFR during football games.
+FSU restricts drone operations on campus to approved research and university-authorized activities only.
+Doak Campbell Stadium TFR during football games.

 University of Miami